nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 - **RESTful API**: Elasticsearch can be accessed through a RESTful API, making it easy to integrate with other applications and services.
 - **Powerful Aggregations**: Users can perform complex aggregations to analyze and summarize their data, enabling insights into log patterns and trends.
 - **Rich Ecosystem**: Integrates well with other components of the Elastic Stack (Logstash for data ingestion, Kibana for visualization) for comprehensive observability.

-### OpenSearch
-OpenSearch is an open-source search and analytics suite derived from Elasticsearch.
-It was created to provide a community-driven alternative that supports features for search, log analytics, and observability.

-Key Features:
-- **Elasticsearch Compatibility**: OpenSearch maintains compatibility with the Elasticsearch API, allowing users to migrate from Elasticsearch easily.
-- **Enhanced Security**: It includes built-in security features, such as role-based access control, data encryption, and audit logging.
-- **Anomaly Detection**: OpenSearch offers machine learning capabilities for detecting anomalies in datasets, helping users identify unusual patterns in their logs and metrics.
-- **Data Visualization**: OpenSearch Dashboards provide visualization capabilities similar to Kibana, allowing users to build dashboards and explore their data visually.
-- **Community-Driven Development**: OpenSearch is developed with a focus on community collaboration, ensuring it meets the evolving needs of users.

 ## Destinations (frontend)
 Observability frontends are essential tools for visualizing and interacting with telemetry data, enabling teams to monitor system performance, analyze metrics, and troubleshoot issues effectively. **Grafana** and **Kibana** are two of the most widely used observability frontends, each offering distinct features tailored to different use cases.
 Below is a detailed exploration of both platforms: